|

 News

-- June-2025: Chain-of-Frames paper now on arXiv, with code and models on GitHub.
+- Jun-2025: Chain-of-Frames released on arXiv, with code and models on GitHub.

-- May-2025: Joined Adobe as a Research Intern to advance research on unified multimodal models.
+- May-2025: Joined Adobe as a Research Intern, advancing research on unified multimodal models.

 |